peterkarney1/CDECatapult.github.io/privacy.md

 A cookie is a small amount of data sent to your computer or mobile phone from a website.
 It often includes a unique identifier and is stored on your device's hard drive.
-Technology Strategy Board doesn't use cookies to collect information that can be used to identify you.
+Connected Digital Economy Catapult doesn't use cookies to collect information that can be used to identify you.

 Each website can send its own cookie to your browser if your browser's preferences allow it.
 Your browser is the computer program you use to